 After several unsuccessful attempts to pass any of the proposed legislation in the 2011-2012, 2013-2014, and 2015-2016 legislative sessions, similar versions were introduced in 2017-2018 as the Commercial Vessel Incidental Discharge Act (S. 168 and H.R.
 1154).

-The Senate ultimately passed the Vessel Incidental Discharge Act (Title IX in S.140) by a 94-6 vote on November 14, 2018.
-The bill:
+A revised version, known as the Vessel Incidental Discharge Act (VIDA), was ultimately included as part of the Frank Lobiando Coast Guard Reauthorization Act of 2018 (Senate Bill 140) and was signed into law by the President on December 4, 2018.
+The law:

-• Designates EPA as the lead authority to establish national water quality standards for vessel discharges, including ballast water

-- Designates USCG as the lead authority to implement and enforcement the national standards set by EPA - Preempts state authority to adopt or implement state-specific management requirements or standards for vessel discharges, including ballast water - Retains state authority to conduct vessel inspections and enforce the federal ballast water management requirements - Retains state authority to collect fees and ballast water management reporting forms from vessels arriving at state ports
+- Designates EPA as the lead authority to establish national water quality standards for vessel discharges, including ballast water - Designates USCG as the lead authority to implement and enforcement the national standards set by EPA - Preempts state authority to adopt or implement state-specific management requirements or standards for vessel discharges, including ballast water - Retains state authority to conduct vessel inspections and enforce the federal ballast water management requirements - Retains state authority to collect fees and ballast water management reporting forms from vessels arriving at state ports